 Craig Bergsma of Chronodeco is a man committed to honoring the past.
 A conversation with him could touch on any of a variety of topics including 1960s chronographs, early hot-rods that he built, the art-deco numerals on the dial of an antique Longines, racing sailboats and flying all over the world in the 1960s, or the Alfa Romeos he and his brothers drove as young men.

 Knowing this, it should come as no surprise that his watch business is equally dedicated to maintaining an ethic of classic design and old-school service.
 After a brief introduction to the brand, we will present the new Positano model from Chronodeco, the first non-chronograph from this boutique brand.
 Later you will learn of the company’s commendable dedication to the conservation of vintage timepieces.

 One of just a few small American watch brands, Chronodeco first came on the scene several years ago with a fresh idea, though one rooted in history.
 Bergsma had a vision to build a small series of chronographs using nothing but vintage components.
-The result was the limited edition of thirty watches in the firm’s Metropolis collection.
+The result was the limited edition of thirty watches in the firm’s Metropolis collection (pictured at left).

 He fitted new old stock cases and dials with well-preserved and fully serviced vintage chronograph movements.
 Features such as Chronodeco’s retro modified Mercury-head logo, dials and hands in a variety of styles and colors, and 37mm rose gold-plated cases, made these an instant hit with collectors.
 The Metropolis series sold out in short order.
 The equally stunning Phaeton, in an edition of twelve watches, was sold out a year later just a few months after introduction.